-What this means is that the there would be a seamless connectivity across Google devices.
+What this means is that there would be seamless connectivity across Google devices.
 Let it be a smart speaker, watch, home appliance or even lights!

 - Encrypted user keys to tighten the security

 There was a new post in Android’s Gerrit source code.
-In, this commit Google has filled in the blank to explain what the “device/google/fuchsia” repository is intended for .
+In, this commits Google has filled in the blank to explain what the “device/google/fuchsia” repository is intended for.
 The included README file lays it out as plain as day.

 There is no official release date for Google Fuchsia yet.
-Everything that we have seen is still in formative stages.
-However the idea that Android would be abandoned soon it a thought too far-fetched.
-Most devices as well as manufacturers like Samsung, Xiaomi, LG and many more depend upon android.
+Everything that we have seen is still in the formative stages.
+However, the idea that Android would be abandoned soon it a thought too far-fetched.
+Most devices, as well as manufacturers like Samsung, Xiaomi, LG and many more, depend upon android.
 If the new OS is introduced, it would most likely be a slow transition where both the platforms may run in parallel.

 Latest Update on Fuchsia